Video shows Dubai princess in 'villa jail'

 "The last time I saw her, yes.

 She was kicking and screaming, and she was dragged off the boat."
-Sheikha Latifa’s mother, Princess Haya, is the former wife of Dubai's ruler, Sheikh Mohammed bin Rashid.
+Sheikha Latifa’s stepmother, Princess Haya, is the former wife of Dubai's ruler, Sheikh Mohammed bin Rashid.

-In a legal battle last year a London High Court judge accepted her allegation that the ruler ordered Latifa's adbuction.
+In a legal battle last year a London High Court judge accepted her allegation that the ruler ordered Latifa's abduction.

 His lawyers rejected the allegations.